lwa-project/lsl/doc/source/scripts.rst

   .. note::
 	This script does not use a :mod:`lsl.reader.buffer` buffer to try to re-order or verify all packets and simply splits files based on size.

+splitDRX.py
+  :Description: Split a DRX file containing multiple seconds into several files

+  :Usage: splitDRX.py [options] file

+  :Options: -h, --help             	Display this help information

+            -c, --count            	Number of seconds to keep

+            -o, --offset           	Number of seconds to skip before splitting

+            -d, --date             	Label the split files with a date rather than a squence number

 readTBW.py
   :Description: Example script for reading in TBW data and writing it to a TSFITS file.